aaico/aaico-voice-processing-challenge-2024/README.md

 This highlights our succesful attemt at identifying the command, declaring offsets and labeling the emitted audio, framy by frame.
 The only reason we get hit with the penalty is due to us leveraging an external pre-trained model.
 With enough time and resources, we believe that we can develop our own in-house model to optimize our solution even further.

-**Note:** The API key listed in the file is for the sake of this hackathon only and there are no issues of privacy whatsoever.
-We have allowance of upto 3 different users using this API key, only 1 of us is using it in our local machine.
-Our code runs offline as long as the API key is mentioned, we highlighted in our request that the model we trained will be used to take part in a hackathon and there may be monetary benefits out of this.
-We were given approval.

 #### Alternate Approaches

 We tried several approaches and picked the best one in terms of score (which is implemented in our current code base).
 Some of our discarded approaches included: